robertdebock/presentations/vault-operations.md

 - Azure
 - vSphere

-> Note: "auto join" and "auto unseal" are often confused.
+NOTE: "auto join" and "auto unseal" are often confused.
 They are different concepts.

 ---